 Known Issues in this Version of the Driver

-This topic contains a list of known issues with the ODBC driver on Linux.
+This topic contains a list of known issues with the Microsoft ODBC Driver 11 and 13 for SQL Server on Linux.

 Additional issues will be posted on the Microsoft ODBC driver team blog.